 Workplace violence is defined as verbal and physical abuse, including threatening behaviour and assault.
 This can occur amongst staff or between staff and customers.
-The Council has a Bullying and Harassment Policy.
+The Council has a Bullying and Harassment Policy that is published on The Hub.

 The Council condemns all forms of discrimination and harassment and will not tolerate such acts.
 Disciplinary action will be taken should this occur within the workplace and all concerns should be reported immediately to Managers or Supervisors.